webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

 will be relative to the rotation and translation already on the stack.

-The drawer cube is drawn with color `kDrawerColor` which white and so will leave the vertex colors unchanged.
+The drawer cube is drawn with color `kDrawerColor`, which is white, and so will leave the vertex colors unchanged.
-The handle is drawn with color `kHandleColor` which is 50% gray and so will draw the cube darker.
+The handle is drawn with color `kHandleColor`, which is 50% gray, and so will draw the cube darker.

 A minor tweak for the camera position: